 Right to Object

 You are entitled to object to Artemis collecting, using and otherwise processing your personal information.
 We will cease processing your personal information unless we are legitimately processing the information on a legally required or permitted basis, there are compelling legitimate grounds for continuing to process the personal information, or we are otherwise permitted to process the information under applicable data protection laws.
 If this is the case we will advise you of the basis upon which we continue to process your personal information.
 If you are not clear of the grounds upon which we collect, use and process your personal information you can ask us to confirm this to you, as part of the Right of Access set out above.

 Right to Withdraw Consent

-Where you have given us consent to make use of your personal information for any of the purposes outlined in this Policy Statement you are entitled to withdraw that consent.
+Where you have given us consent to make use of your personal information for any of the purposes outlined in this Policy Statement and where we rely on your consent as the sole grounds for processing your personal information, you are entitled to withdraw that consent.
 You may do this by emailing us at firstname.lastname@example.org.

 Right to Complain